LIBERTARIAN PARTY PLATFORM

 We support the maintenance of a sufficient military to defend the United States against aggression.
 The United States should both avoid entangling alliances and abandon its attempts to act as policeman for the world.
 We oppose any form of compulsory national service.

 The defense of the country requires that we have adequate intelligence to detect and to counter threats to domestic security.
 This requirement must not take priority over maintaining the civil liberties of our citizens.
 The Constitution and Bill of Rights shall not be suspended even during time of war.
 Intelligence agencies that legitimately seek to preserve the security of the nation must be subject to oversight and transparency.
 We oppose the government’s use of secret classifications to keep from the public information that it should have, especially that which shows that the government has violated the law.
+We oppose the use of torture and other cruel and unusual punishments, without exception.

 American foreign policy should seek an America at peace with the world.
 Our foreign policy should emphasize defense against attack from abroad and enhance the likelihood of peace by avoiding foreign entanglements.
 We would end the current U.S. government policy of foreign intervention, including military and economic aid.
 We recognize the right of all people to resist tyranny and defend themselves and their rights.
 We condemn the use of force, and especially the use of terrorism, against the innocent, regardless of whether such acts are committed by governments or by political or revolutionary groups.

 We support the removal of governmental impediments to free trade.
 Political freedom and escape from tyranny demand that individuals not be unreasonably constrained by government in the crossing of political boundaries.
 Economic freedom demands the unrestricted movement of human as well as financial capital across national borders.
-However, we support control over the entry into our country of foreign nationals who pose a credible threat to security, health or property.

 We support election systems that are more representative of the electorate at the federal, state and local levels.
-As private voluntary groups, political parties should be allowed to establish their own rules for nomination procedures, primaries and conventions.
+As private voluntary groups, political parties should be free to establish their own rules for nomination procedures, primaries and conventions.
 We call for an end to any tax-financed subsidies to candidates or parties and the repeal of all laws which restrict voluntary financing of election campaigns.
 We oppose laws that effectively exclude alternative candidates and parties, deny ballot access, gerrymander districts, or deny the voters their right to consider all legitimate alternatives.
 We advocate initiative, referendum, recall and repeal when used as popular checks on government.

 Whenever any form of government becomes destructive of individual liberty, it is the right of the people to alter or to abolish it, and to agree to such new governance as to them shall seem most likely to protect their liberty.